 Located in Sante Fe, New Mexico, Frank Turley established the Turley Forge Blacksmithing School in 1970.
 Although Frank is now semi-retired, his passion lives on as the school still stays busy with a variety of class offerings that you can check out here.
 With an emphasis on longer classes or workshops, this allows students enough time to learn a lot before going back to your own forge.
 I would be interested in the 3 week intensive class.

 I hope this article was of help to you as you can look at the number of opportunities across the country.
-If you you feel that I may have missed one or more that should have been included.
-Then please let me know.
+If you feel that I may have missed one or more that should have been included.
+Then please comment below and let me know.